pqabelian/abelian-sdk-java-v2/abel4j-demo/README.md

 Count of accounts: 10
 ```

-it's worth mentioning that, for a formal application, these two demo can be performed with the specified block at the same time, i.e., tracking spent coins in a block while scanning new coins in the same block.
+it's worth mentioning that, for a formal application, these two demo can be performed with the specified block at the same time,
+i.e., tracking spent coins in a block while scanning new coins in the same block.

 ## 5. Make a transaction

 Making a transaction is non-trivial task.
 It may involve many steps:
-- determining the outputs
+- determining the outputs: identify which addresses to send coins to
-- selecting coins to spend
+- selecting coins to spend: choose coins from the hot wallet database where isSpent is `0` (`false`)
-- determining the transaction fee
+- determining the transaction fee: calculate the fee based on the network’s current fee policy
-- calculating the change
+- calculating the change: add the change address if needed.
-- generating the raw transaction
+- generating the raw transaction: create the raw (unsigned) transaction data.
-- signing the raw transaction
+- signing the raw transaction: sign the unsigned transaction
-- broadcasting the signed transaction, etc.
+- broadcasting the signed transaction: submit the signed transaction to the Abelian network.
+- etc.

-Based on our previous work, the complete transaction generation is divided into three demos:
+Based on our previous work, the complete transaction generation process is divided into three demos:
 - firstly, the `GenerateUnsignedRawTx` demo show how to generate an unsigned transaction
 - then, the `GenerateSignedRawTx` demo show how to sign the unsigned transaction generated by the `GenerateUnsignedRawTx` demo
 - lastly, the `SubmitSignedRawTx` demo shows how to broadcast the signed raw transaction generated by the `GenerateSignedRawTx` demo

-Let's dive into the details of those demos now.

 ### 5.1.
 Generate an unsigned raw transaction